 The evolution of content marketing has had an effect on many different fields of marketing and personal branding of architects is one of the most important of these.
 Architects are individuals that are known on the basis of their work and art that is not judged collectively.

-This means that for them personal branding is one of the most essential elements that helps them show their skills to the world and in turn attract clients for various projects.
+This means that for them personal branding is one of the most essential elements that help them show their skills to the world and in turn attract clients for various projects.
 With the evolution of marketing in general and content marketing in particular, their methods for advertising and using digital mediums for personal branding have also changed.

 Content types that are most effective